metis-data/metis-book/docs/Monitoring/the_metis_agent/Prerequisites_rds.md

 By following these steps, you can successfully change the parameter group for both MySQL and PostgreSQL instances in Amazon RDS.

-### Enhanced Monitoring
+### Performance Insights

-Enhanced Monitoring provides detailed insights into the health of your RDS instances.
-Follow these steps to enable Enhanced Monitoring:
+Performance Insights provides detailed insights into the health and performance of your RDS instances.
+Follow these steps to enable Performance Insights:

 1. **Sign in to the AWS Management Console**:
    - Go to the [AWS Management Console](https://aws.amazon.com/console/).